danielgalbraith/wordgen/README.md

 # WordGen
-A script written in Python 3.7 for generating random words based on a predefined phonology.
+A program written in Python 3.7 for generating random words based on a predefined phonology.
 Both deterministic rule-based and character model (LSTM) modes available.

 ## Features